South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Temple Stats and Trends

-- The Owls have been underdogs by 2.5 points or more three times this season and covered the spread once.
+- This year, the Owls have just one against the spread win in three games as an underdog of 2.5 points or more.

-- Temple's games this season have gone over the total in three out of five opportunities (60%).
+- Temple's games this year have gone over the point total three times in five opportunities (60%).

-- Temple is 1-1 against the spread and 2-0 overall in games when it puts up more than 35.3 points.
+- Temple is 1-1 against the spread and 2-0 overall in games when it scores more than 35.3 points.

-- The Owls have turned the ball over one more time (9 total) than the Bulls have forced a turnover (8) this season.
+- This year the Owls have turned the ball over nine times, one more than the Bulls' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.